sebuelias/CS50_Notes/Week 4 - Memory/inDepthNotes.md

 ## Structures
 Structures are variables of separate data-types that can be unified into a new type with their own custom type name.
 They make it so elements of different types can be grouped together, and they act as a super-variable.
-A car struct, for example, can have a char data type and an int data type.
+A car struct, for example, can have a char data type and an int data type within it.

-These structs are defined at the top of the program, in the global scope, or separate h files with the #include at the top of the main program.
+These structs are defined at the top of the program, or in separate h files with the #include at the top of the main program.
 To access data within a struct, the **.** operator accesses the structure field.

 * Struct car is created, with the int year data-type
 * Struct car mycar is created, a mycar variable made from the car struct